-One of the most powerful and robust features of Charts Ninja, is the ability to connect your chart to a CSV file from Google Drive, and display real-time data.
+One of the most powerful and robust features of the Charts Plugin, is the ability to connect your chart to a CSV file from Google Drive, and display real-time data.
 Instead of manually entering the data in Charts Ninja, or importing a CSV file every time you make changes, let the real-time features of Google cloud do the magic for you.

 Since importing a CSV file, you can't manually select color for each dataset.
 As such, you use the color scheme.
 We will cover the both in this tutorial.

 Note: This feature is only available in the premium version of Charts Ninja

 Before importing, it is important to save the Google Sheets file as a CSV.
 First, create a chart you want to display in Charts Ninja.
 This how you will place the data for rows and columns so that Charts Ninja parses the data with no hiccups:

 - Go to sheets.google.com and click Blank to create a new sheet.